Sylvio Frota: Military career

 In August 1934 he was promoted to first lieutenant.
 In June 1948 Frota was promoted to major.
-And in September 1952 the lieutenant colonel.
+In September 1952 to lieutenant colonel.

-In 1955 Frota went against Marshal Lott's November 11 movement.
+In 1955 Frota went against Marshal Lott's 11 November movement.

 In April 1960 Frota was promoted to colonel.

 In Jânio Quadros' resignation in 1960 he allied himself with the generals against the rise of João Goulart: Marshal Odílio Denis, Admiral Silvio Heck, and Brigadier Gabriel Grün Moss.

 Frota participated and supported the 1964 coup.
 A few months later, in November, he was promoted to brigadier general.

 Three years later, in 1967, he was the chief of staff of Army Minister Aurélio de Lira Tavares.
 Frota helped form the Army Information Center (CIE).

-In March 1969 he was promoted to division general and commanded the 1st Military Region, in Rio de Janeiro, between February 27, 1969, and July 25, 1972.
+In March 1969 he was promoted to division general and commanded the 1st Military Region, in Rio de Janeiro, between 27 February 1969 and 25 July 1972.

-In July 1972 Frota was promoted to army general. and assumed command of the 1st Army, replacing General João Bina Machado.
-He remained in that position between July 25, 1972, and April 5, 1974.
+In July 1972 Frota was promoted to army general. and assumed command of the Eastern Military Command, replacing General João Bina Machado.
+He remained in that position between 25 July 1972 and 5 April 1974.

-With Ernesto Geisel's inauguration on March 15, 1974, he was appointed chief of staff of the Army, where he remained for a short time, until May of that year.
+With Ernesto Geisel's inauguration on 15 March 1974, he was appointed Chief of the Army General Staff on 19 April, where he remained for a short time, until 28 May of that year.

-Army minister
+Army Minister

-Sylvio Frota assumed the Ministry of the Army on May 27, 1974, after the death of the portfolio holder, General Vicente de Paulo Dale Coutinho.
+Sylvio Frota assumed the Ministry of the Army on 27 May 1974, after the death of the portfolio holder, General Vicente de Paulo Dale Coutinho.

 As an extreme anti-communist, Frota represented the hardline of the Brazilian military regime.

 The death of worker Manuel Fiel Filho in January 1976, shortly after the death of journalist Vladimir Herzog, caused much opposition and friction with President Geisel.
-The president removes Ednardo D'Ávila Melo, Silvio's ally, from the command of the II Army.
+The president removes Ednardo D'Ávila Melo, Silvio's ally, from the command of the Southeastern Military Command.

 Candidacy for the presidency

 In 1977, Sylvio Frota intended to run for president, against the wishes of Geisel, who declares that he would only consider the matter in January 1978.
 Geisel's preference was for General João Baptista de Oliveira Figueiredo.

 In early August 1977, deputy Carlos Alberto de Oliveira threatened to launch the Frota candidacy.

-On August 23, Geisel asked to approve a text that Frota had prepared to commemorate Soldier's Day; the unusual request generated friction.
+On 23 August, Geisel asked to approve a text that Frota had prepared to commemorate Soldier's Day; the unusual request generated friction.

-On September 8, Frota threatened the journalist Lourenço Diaféria who praised the heroism of Silvio Hollembach against the figure of Duque de Caxias, patron of the army.
+On 8 September, Frota threatened the journalist Lourenço Diaféria who praised the heroism of Silvio Hollembach against the figure of Duque de Caxias, patron of the army.

-On October 4, General Jaime Portela, an ally of Costa e Silva and the regime's hard line, visited the capital to encourage support for "frotismo", support for the Frota candidacy.
+On 4 October, General Jaime Portela, an ally of Costa e Silva and the regime's hard line, visited the capital to encourage support for "frotismo", support for the Frota candidacy.